The Twelve Chairs

-The Twelve Chairs («Двенадцать стульев») is a classic satirical novel by the Odesan Soviet authors Ilf and Petrov, published in 1928.
+The Twelve Chairs («Двенадцать стульев») is a Russian classic satirical picaresque novel by the Soviet authors Ilf and Petrov, published in 1928.
 Its plot follows characters attempting to obtain jewelry hidden in a chair.
 A sequel was published in 1931.
 The novel has been adapted to other media, primarily film.

 Plot

 In the Soviet Union in 1927, during the NEP era, a former Marshal of the Nobility, Ippolit Matveyevich "Kisa" Vorobyaninov, works as the registrar of marriages and deaths in a sleepy provincial town.
 His mother-in-law reveals on her deathbed that her family jewellery was hidden from the Bolsheviks in one of the twelve chairs from the family's dining-room set.
 Those chairs, along with all other personal property, were taken away by the Communists after the 1917 Russian Revolution.
 Vorobyaninov wants to find the treasure.
 The “smooth operator” and con-man Ostap Bender forces Kisa to become his partner, and they set out to find the chairs.
 Bender's street-smarts and charm are invaluable to the reticent Kisa, and Bender comes to dominate the enterprise.